Table of Contents

 - The inhibition via feedback

-The following table illustrates how far the individual enzymes of the citric acid cycle are activated or inhibited.
+The following table illustrates how the individual enzymes of the citric acid cycle are activated or inhibited.

 |Enzyme||Activation by||Inhibition by|

-|Citrate synthase||ADP, oxaloacetate, acetyl-CoA (thus, high activity of pyruvate dehydrogenase)||Citrate, NADH+H+, ATP, succinyl-CoA|
+|Citrate synthase||ADP, oxaloacetate, acetyl-CoA (thus, high activity of pyruvate dehydrogenase)||Citrate, NADH + H+, ATP, succinyl-CoA|

-|Isocitrate dehydrogenase||ADP, Ca2+||ATP, NADH+H+|
+|Isocitrate dehydrogenase||ADP, Ca2+||ATP, NADH + H+|

-Beside the pyruvate dehydrogenase as a link between glycolysis and the citric acid cycle, isocitrate dehydrogenase seems to have the greatest influence on the activity of the citric acid cycle.
+Besides pyruvate dehydrogenase as a link between glycolysis and the citric acid cycle, isocitrate dehydrogenase seems to have the greatest influence on the activity of the citric acid cycle.

-Since the citric acid cycle also synthesizes intermediate products that are needed for other metabolic pathways, it has to be ensured that individual reactions of the cycle occur, even if the whole cycle is inhibited.
+Because the citric acid cycle also synthesizes intermediate products that are needed for other metabolic pathways, it has to be ensured that individual reactions of the cycle occur, even if the whole cycle is inhibited.
 Thus, there is no key enzyme for the citric acid cycle.
 Hormones have no direct influence on the enzymes of the citric acid cycle.

 For this life-threatening situation not to occur, there are the anaplerotic reactions.
-For the exams, the pyruvate carboxylation reaction is relevant: pyruvate + CO2 + ATP ↔ oxaloacetate + ADP +P. So, the enzyme pyruvate carboxylase catalyzes the transformation of pyruvate and carbon dioxide to oxaloacetate under ATP usage.
+For the exams, the pyruvate carboxylation reaction is relevant: pyruvate + CO2 + ATP ↔ oxaloacetate + ADP + P. So, the enzyme pyruvate carboxylase catalyzes the transformation of pyruvate and carbon dioxide to oxaloacetate under ATP usage.
 This ensures that oxaloacetate is constantly present as a substrate for the citric acid cycle.

 Carbohydrate metabolism: On one hand, glycolysis leads to the citric acid cycle via the link of the pyruvate dehydrogenase.
 On the other, oxaloacetate is a substrate for gluconeogenesis.
 Here, one should never forget that, due to the irreversibility of the pyruvate dehydrogenase reaction, acetyl-CoA itself can never serve as a substrate for gluconeogenesis.